RockRwebapp/RockR/README.md

 RockR! provides a graphical user interface to the R programming language.
 For ternary plots, RockR! wraps functionality provided by the R package ggtern.
 For TAS diagrams and metamorphic facies diagrams, RockR! wraps functionality provided in the R package ggplot2.
 Additional R packages used include Shiny, shinywidgets, shinyBS, shinycssloaders, colourpicker, readxl, readr, grid, gridExtra, knitr, ggalt, and png.

-If you wish to download RockR! to contribute or understand the behind-the-scenes workings of it, you may download the full zip file in the “Download RockR!” tab.
+If you wish to download RockR! to contribute to or understand the behind-the-scenes workings of it, you can download the files here or fork this repository.
+If you do, make sure to read and adhere to the license agreement (link at the bottom of this README).

 If you wish to see our reference list for RockR!, create a citation for RockR!, or contact the people behind RockR!, please click on the “Credits” tab.